 Traffic deaths across the United States increased 14% over the last two years.
 In 2016, nearly 6,000 pedestrians died – the highest number in more than two decades.
 Data science collaboration has the potential to reverse this trend – this Challenge aims to do just that.

-What is the National Transportation Data Challenge?
+What is the Challenge?

 - Sign up to Join the Challenge Community: get email updates about upcoming events (in person and online), new datasets released, and ways to connect with other participants.
 Share these with your network!

 Attend an event, in person or online

 Share your demo/analysis/expertise: contact any or all of the Category Chairs to share your work and input

 Join a Competitive Team if you are interested in competing for awards/prizes by the end of the Challenge period.
 More details soon!